0x-federicO/0x-federicO/README.md

 # dabbling

-@ jun, 03 - 2020
+after a few thoughts about it, i opted for the following, @ june 3, 2020 -

-- everything has been removed from this github account -
+- everything "public" - has been removed from this github account -
 - soon a few code & snippets to be published -
 - check it back, soon !

-cheers -
+best -

 /federico